 Treatment of depression usually includes medication, psychotherapy, or a combination of the 2.
 The medications help relieve symptoms, while psychotherapy helps employees learn more effective ways of dealing with problems or identifying and resolving the conflicts contributing to their depression.

 Clinical depression can be treated successfully.
-The key to recovery is that symptoms are recognized early and that employees get the treatment they need.
+The key to recovery is that symptoms be recognized early and that employees get the treatment they need.
 Many companies are helping their employees with depression by providing training on depressive illnesses for supervisors, access to employee assistance programs (EAPs), and access to occupational health personnel.
 Such efforts may contribute to significant reductions in lost time and job-related accidents as well as marked increases in productivity.

 Here is what you can do: